archlinux/infrastructure/.gitlab/issue_templates/Offboarding.md

 ## All roles checklist

 - [ ] Remove user email by reverting instructions from `docs/email.md`.
-  - [ ] Setup forwarding if desired (please add the current date as a comment above the mail address in Postfix's `users` file).
+  - [ ] Setup forwarding if requested (please add the current date as a comment above the mail address in Postfix's `users` file).
     - [ ] Inform the user of the conditions for forwarding.
       - In most cases we only offer forwarding for 6 months.
       - We will inform the user prior to disabling the forwarding.
       - The forwarding can be extended if there are good reasons for doing so.
 - [ ] Set user to inactive in archweb: https://www.archlinux.org/admin/auth/user/
 - [ ] Remove member from [staff mailing list](https://lists.archlinux.org/mailman3/lists/staff.lists.archlinux.org/members/member/)
 - [ ] Ask the user to leave `#archlinux-staff` on Libera Chat and forget the password